-Once the eggnog cookies were cooled, I decorated them!
+Once the eggnog cookies are cooled, you can make the icing and decorate them!

-You can do this however you want, but I drizzled some of the eggnog icing on top of the cut-out trees and then dunked them in sprinkles.
+You can decorate your cookies however you want, but I like to drizzle some of the eggnog icing on top of the trees with the cut-outs...

-Once the sprinkles were on, I dusted the decorated cookies with a little powdered sugar.
-Then I spread eggnog icing on the cookies that didn't have star cut-outs and sandwiched the decorated trees on top.
+Once the sprinkles are on, you'll want to dust the decorated cookies with a little powdered sugar.
+Then spread eggnog icing on the cookies that don't have cut-outs and sandwich the decorated trees on top.

-And the Christmas tree eggnog cookies were complete!
+And the Christmas tree eggnog cookies are complete!

 Obviously you need to serve them with a nice cold glass of eggnog.
 Remember, eggnog season is short and only comes once a year, so you really need to enjoy it while you can!